turingschool-examples/react-router4/README.md

 export default App;

 ```
-This will allow Router to be available to the rest of the components.
-Note that BrowserRouter has attributes you can utilize.
+This will allow `Router` to be available to the rest of the components.
+Note that `BrowserRouter` has attributes you can utilize.
 Take a look for yourself to see if you'd need them.
 [BrowserRouter](https://reacttraining.com/react-router/web/api/BrowserRouter)

 Lets go ahead and throw this in our Idea & Thought Box application.

 #### Route

-Route is what you'll use the most.
-The Route component will match it's path with the URL and display the correct component.
+`Route` is what you'll use the most.
+The `Route` component will match it's path with the URL and display the correct component.

-Route has:
+`Route`'s attributes:

 * `path` attribute takes a string and will render it's component when any valid URL is given to it. ex: `<Route path='/home' />`
 * `exact` attribute receives a boolean that will only render the component if the pathway matches exactly.